Peacocks nearby: approximating sequences of measures: L evy distance and Prokhorov distance: preliminaries

-We will first define slightly different distances $d_p^\mathrm{L}$ and $d_p^\mathrm{P}$ on the set of probability measures on~$\setR$, which in general are not metrics in the classical sense (recall the remark before Proposition~\ref{infwassersteindistance}).
+where $A^h= \bigl\{x \in S: \inf_{a \in A} \rho(x,a) \leq h \bigr\}$.
+The Prokhorov distance is often referred to as a generalization of the L\'evy metric, since $d^\mathrm{P}$ metrizes weak convergence on any separable metric space.
+Note, though, that $d^\mathrm{L}$ and $d^\mathrm{P}$ do not coincide when $(S,\rho)=(\setR, |\:.\:|)$.
+It is easy to see (\cite{HuRo09}, p.~36) that the Prokhorov distance of two measures on $\setR$ is an upper bound for their L\'evy distance: \begin{lem} Let $\mu$ and $\nu$ be two probability measures on $\setR$.
+Then $d^\mathrm{L}(\mu,\nu) \leq d^\mathrm{P}(\mu,\nu)$. \end{lem} For further information concerning these metrics, their properties and their relations to other metrics, we refer the reader to \cite{HuRo09}~(p.27~ff).
+Now we define slightly different distances $d_p^\mathrm{L}$ and $d_p^\mathrm{P}$ on the set of probability measures on~$\setR$, which in general are not metrics in the classical sense (recall the remark after Definition~\ref{infwassersteindistance}).
 These distances are useful for two reasons: First, it will turn out that balls with respect to $d^\mathrm{L}$ and $d^\mathrm{P}$ can always be written as balls w.r.t.\ $d_p^\mathrm{L}$ and $d_p^\mathrm{P}$, see Lemma \ref{lem:eqballs}.
 Second, the function $d_p^\mathrm{P}$ has a direct link to minimal distance couplings which are especially useful for applications, see Proposition \ref{prop:DudleyStrassen}.
+For $p \in [0,1]$ we define